OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The first thing we will do is create an OpenMDAO Component called *Transmission.* You may recall that a Component contains inputs and outputs and provides a method to calculate its outputs from its inputs.
-We must create the public variables that define these inputs and outputs.
+We must create the variables that define these inputs and outputs.

 .. testcode:: Code2